YouTube, Android, and Google Drive are a few of Google’s many services. In this list, two popular services are Google Workspace and Gmail.

 Which one is for you?

 Businesses with many employees can benefit from Google Workspace.
-A company with a few employees should consider going somewhere else because Google Workspace is a bit more expensive than some other services.
-There are apps like Zoho, which are cost-effective.
+A company with a few employees should consider going elsewhere because Google Workspace is a bit more expensive than some other services.

-You should use your personal Gmail account if you are self-employed because Google Workspace for a single user is not entirely worth it.
+You should get a personal Gmail account if you want an email for personal usage or if you are self-employed because Google Workspace for a single user is not entirely worth it.

 Google Workspace vs. Gmail: Links